OpenID Connect Client and Token Propagation Quickstart

 %test.port=8081

-This configuration references Keycloak which will be used by ProtectedResource
+The preceding configuration references Keycloak, which is used by ProtectedResource

 to verify the incoming access tokens and by OidcClient